intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 minutes of all meetings and a record of all decisions.
-The primary email discussion list used by the RSAB shall be publicly archived, although topics that require confidentiality (e.g., personnel matters) may be elided from such archives or discussed in private.
+The primary email discussion list used by the RSAB shall be publicly archived, although topics that require confidentiality (e.g., personnel matters) may be omitted from such archives or discussed in private.
 Similarly, meeting minutes may exclude detailed information about topics discussed under executive session, but should note that such topics were discussed.